pbelskiy/aiojenkins/README.rst

 ----

-**Also pay attention to brand new package with same API set but with sync and async interfaces.** https://github.com/pbelskiy/ujenkins
+Also pay attention to brand new package with same API set but with sync and async interfaces:

+https://github.com/pbelskiy/ujenkins

 Installation